-- Stay away from curry dishes in Indian restaurants (since they are usually cooked with yogurt), ask if they could prepare flat bread without ghee (clarified butter).
+- Stay away from curry dishes in Indian restaurants (since they are usually cooked with yogurt), ask if they could prepare flatbread without ghee (clarified butter).

 8. Learn a few words in the local language

 Being able to share a few words in the local language while ordering food or getting to know the locals is a great way to connect with people and show interest and respect for their culture.
-As a minimum you should learn how to say: no meat, no fish, no eggs, no dairy, no honey, no gelatin in the local language.
+As a minimum, you should learn how to say: no meat, no fish, no eggs, no dairy, no honey, no gelatin in the local language.
 Write it down phonetically, then try to memorize these short sentences so that you can point at an item and ask whether or not they are safe.
 Don’t feel intimidated, a little goes a long way.
 The idea is that you are opened to learning new words, new flavors, new customs…

 The easiest way to learn is to get a Vegan card in the language you need.
 It is the size of a credit card and says it all!
-In the worse case scenario, you don’t even have to learn how to speak, you can just show it to the waiter and let them tell you what is safe on the menu.
+In the worst-case scenario, you don’t even have to learn how to speak, you can just show it to the waiter and let them tell you what is safe on the menu.

 9. Planning for cruises

-Cruises are very popular these days and since you are going to be stuck on a boat for a while, you should make sure that they can truly accommodate vegans and by that I don’t mean serving you green salads and pasta with tomato sauce every day!
+Cruises are very popular these days and since you are going to be stuck on a boat for a while, you should make sure that they can truly accommodate vegans and by that, I don’t mean serving you green salads and pasta with tomato sauce every day!
 Research well before booking so that you know what to expect.
 Then inform the cruise line of your special needs way before you depart.

 In general, you can find an array of options with the buffet for lunch.
-For dinners on board, try to stay at the same table if you have a good waiter that understand your needs.
+For dinners on board, try to stay at the same table if you have a good waiter that understands your needs.